markdecl/sudoku-project/README.md

 # sudoku-project

 I was keen to practise my skills in HTML, CSS, and JS through completing an independent project.
-So I built a Sudoku game that runs in-browser, complete with basic gameplay, a new game generator, and 'Hint' and 'AutoSolve' features powered by a backtracking algorithm.
+So I built a Sudoku game that runs in-browser.

+, complete with basic gameplay, a new game generator, and 'Hint' and 'AutoSolve' features powered by a backtracking algorithm.

-I was curious to see how I could implement a backtracking algorithm and a tree data structure.
+I was curious to see how I could implement  , so I learnt about backtracking algorithms and tree data structures and implemented them in the JS script.

 ## Demo: